xcTorres/xcTorres.github.io/_posts/2020-06-19-learn-english.md

 - Like being peer pressured into doing things that you don't want to do
 - Alpha men will have opinions on topics that they are knowledgeable about and they are not scared to voice their opinions to the people around them.
 - Something to also note is that you can be both polarizing and respectful at the same time.
 - They do not sit idly by while opportunities and problems pass them by.
+- If you want to become that incredibly confident man that everyone admires, the only thing you need to do is...
+- I am going to change your perspective on what confidence is, and I am gonna share with you the single most impactful thing that skyrocketed my own personal confidence.